puppetlabs/puppet-docs/source/guides/upgrading.markdown

 When upgrading to a new major release, we recommend the following:

 * Avoid jumping over a whole major release.
 If you are on Puppet 2.6, you should upgrade to Puppet 2.7 before going to 3.x, unless you are prepared to spend a lot of time fixing your manifests without a net.
 * **Read the release notes,** in particular any sections that refer to "backwards-incompatible changes."
-Follow any specific recommendations for the new version. ([Backwards-incompatible changes for Puppet 3.0.][breaking])
+Follow any specific recommendations for the new version.
+(See the "BREAK" notes in the table of contents of [the Puppet 3.x release notes][puppet_3_release_notes] for backwards-incompatible changes in Puppet 3.0.)
 * If you tend to just upgrade everything for bug fix releases, use a more conservative roll-out plan for major ones.

 The definition of a "major release" has occasionally changed: